stefanodixon-ux/webMAN-MOD/README.md

 - Extended system information via /cpursx.ps3 (Title ID, game icon, APP Version, IDPS/PSID, CFW version, last played game, console's run time & number of boots)
 - Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
 - Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make app_home start multiMAN or IRISMAN)
-- Support for list NPDRM games stored /dev_hdd0/game in addition to ISO and JB folders
+- Support for list NPDRM games stored /dev_hdd0/game or GAMEI folder on USB FAT32 & NET host, in addition to ISOs and JB folders
 - Support for exclude games by file name & Title ID using wm_ignore.txt

 #### Extended mount of game